pgust86/Portfolio_Project/README.md

 ## Readme for Portfolio Project

 ## Summary
-The Portfolio site project is a simple portfolio page in which I can place links to different projects of mine.
+The Portfolio site project was a simple portfolio page in which I can place links to different projects of mine.
 This is a responsive website and is one that can be viewed on multiple different devices.

 ## Installation